Only Castles Burning (Don’t Let It Bring You Down)

 • The arts workers hopping from gig to gig quietly hoping to find that steady job.

-• The competition between the institutions for audiences and the next heart rending work of staggering genius so they can hit their KPI’s.
+• The competition between the institutions for audiences and the next heart rending work of staggering genius.

 How do we define, protect and navigate an ecosystem that has been slowly starved of resources?
 We are all shooting for the stars but not receiving the uplift needed to reach them.

-A lot of us are stagnating, stuck in a negative feedback loop of dwindling energy and resources without the momentum to break free.
+A lot of us are stagnating, stuck in a negative feedback loop of dwindling energy without the momentum to break free.

-On a bad day, the past five years has honestly felt like a slow death by papercuts.
+On a bad day, the past ten years has honestly felt like a slow death by papercuts.

-The ones who drop out don’t say goodbye - they fade out quietly.
+The ones who drop out don’t say goodbye - they quietly fade away.

-I know they feel grief but also shame - a hangover from a time when we told ourselves the ones who drop out simply couldn’t hack it.
+I know they feel grief but also shame - a hangover from a time when we told ourselves the ones who drop out simply couldn’t hack it, they lacked excellence.

 I avoided for the longest time facing a fundamental truth about any ecosystem.
 Yes they operate as complex networks but they also go through cycles.
-Not just yearly ones, grand cycles of death and rebirth, flourishing and decay.
+Not just yearly seasons, but grand cycles of death and rebirth, flourishing and decay.
 Longer than a funding cycle, a career or a lifetime.

 That thought had always bothered me.
 And it sat spider-like in the back of my head.
-I had invested so much of myself and sacrificed so much.
+I had invested all of myself and sacrificed so much.
 I was fearful of looking too close and finding something I didn’t want to know, and couldn’t cope with.

 My narrative of an upward trajectory started to be replaced by something akin to a crossfade.
 An old world was dying and a new one was being born.
 But there would be a time of friction, confusion and adjustment to endure first.